jo-m/trainbot/README.md

 1. The image is stable and does not move around.
 1. There are no large fast brightness changes.
 TODO: fix.
 1. Trains have a given min and max speed.
+1. We are looking at the tracks more or less perpendicularly at the chosen image crop region.
+   No camera calibration or geometric correction takes place.

 ## V4L Settings